-The theoretical basis of this work is that $X(3872)$ state automatically presents in the extended Friedrichs scheme~(EFS) and can be expressed as the combination of $c\bar c$ components and continuum components such as $D\bar D^*$, in which the $D\bar D^*$ component is dominant~\cite{Zhou:2017dwj}.
-This picture has proved successful in obtaining the mass and width and the isospin-breaking effects of the $X(3872)$ decays~\cite{Zhou:2017txt}, and another calculation with the similar spirit also indicate the reasonability of this scheme~\cite{Giacosa:2019zxw}.
+The theoretical basis of this work is that $X(3872)$ state automatically emerges in the extended Friedrichs scheme and can be expressed as the combination of the $c\bar c$ components and the continuum components such as $D\bar D^*$, in which the $D\bar D^*$ component is dominant~\cite{Zhou:2017dwj}.
+This picture has proved successful in obtaining the mass and width and the isospin-breaking effects of the $X(3872)$ decays~\cite{Zhou:2017txt}, and another calculation with the similar spirit also indicates the reasonability of this scheme~\cite{Giacosa:2019zxw}.
 This approach can be extended to discuss the decays to $\chi_{cJ}\pi^0$ processes by considering one of the final states being a $P$-wave state.
-Since the dominant continuum components is $D\bar D^*$, and pure $c\bar c$ contribution is OZI-suppressed, we consider only the contribution from $D\bar D^*$ component of $X(3872)$ to the decay.
-Since $D\bar D^*$ component could be separated into $S$-wave and $D$-wave parts, we need to calculate the amplitude of these different angular momentum components to the $P$-wave final $\chi_{cJ}\pi^0$.
-This can be achieved by the Barnes-Swanson~(BS) model~\cite{Barnes:1991em,Barnes:1999hs,Barnes:2000hu,Wong:2001td}.
+Since the dominant continuum components is $D\bar D^*$, and the pure $c\bar c$ contribution is OZI suppressed, we consider only the contribution from $D\bar D^*$ component of $X(3872)$ to the decay.
+Since the $D\bar D^*$ component could be separated into $S$-wave and $D$-wave parts, we need to calculate the amplitude of these different angular momentum components to the $P$-wave final $\chi_{cJ}\pi^0$.
+This can be achieved by the Barnes-Swanson model~\cite{Barnes:1991em,Barnes:1999hs,Barnes:2000hu,Wong:2001td}.
 This model has been used in studying the heavy meson scattering ~\cite{Wang:2018pwi,Liu:2014eka}.
-With these partial wave amplitude, the decay rates of $X(3872)$ to $\chi_{cJ}\pi^0$, $J/\psi\rho$, and $J/\psi\omega$ could be calculated by combining the previous result from the Friedrichs model scheme, and thus the branch ratios could be obtained.
-In this calculation, there is no free parameters introduced since all the parameters are the input of GI model or have been determined by obtaining the correct $X(3872)$ pole~\cite{Zhou:2017dwj}.
-However, since this calculation has some model dependence, we would not expect this approach to give precise result of decay width, but just an order of magnitude guidance.
+With these partial-wave amplitude, the decay rates of $X(3872)$ to $\chi_{cJ}\pi^0$, $J/\psi\rho$, and $J/\psi\omega$ could be calculated by combining the previous result from the Friedrichs model scheme, and thus the branching fractions could be obtained.
+In this calculation, there is no free parameter introduced since all the parameters are the input of the GI model or have been determined by obtaining the correct $X(3872)$ pole~\cite{Zhou:2017dwj}.
+However, since this calculation has some model dependence, we would not expect this approach to give a precise result of the decay width, but just an order of magnitude estimate.
 Nevertheless, we found that in this calculation the decay rates of $X(3872)$ to the $\chi_{cJ}\pi^0$ are one order of magnitude smaller than its decays to $J/\psi\pi^+\pi^-$.